Music Practice Building, Room 219

 Associate Professor of Music Education

-Music Internship Seminar is intended to serve the music teaching intern as a pre-service forum for issues, experiences, problems, and questions that may arise during the internship semester and the first few years of teaching.
+Music Student Teacher Seminar is intended to serve the music teaching intern as a pre-service forum for issues, experiences, problems, and questions that may arise during the internship semester and the first few years of teaching.
 Emphasis is placed upon developing attributes evident in successful professional music educators and facilitating maximum benefit from the internship experience.
 In addition, issues and activities related to successful job acquisition and productivity as a beginning teacher will be addressed.

 Throughout the course, interns will: